Secondhand Smoke

 • Do you know if your lease includes a no smoking policy?

-If you are experiencing SHS exposure where you live and reside in the following Los Angeles County cities, please visit your local city website for information on reporting and filing a complaint.
+If you are experiencing SHS exposure where you live and reside in the following Los Angeles County cities, please visit your local city website for information on reporting the issue.

 For more information and resources, please review the following: